euzu/m3u-filter/README.md

 In an LRU cache, the least recently used items are evicted to make room for new items if the cache `size`is exceeded.

 #### 1.6.3 `resource_rewrite_disabled`
-If you have m3u-filter behind a reverse proxy and dont want rewritten resource urls inside responses, you can disable the resource_url rewrite.
+If you have tuliprox behind a reverse proxy and dont want rewritten resource urls inside responses, you can disable the resource_url rewrite.
 Default value is false.
 If you set it `true` `cache` is disabled!
 Because the cache cant work without rewritten urls.